deepakbhagatiitr/AutoDocGen/Readme.md

 For additional help, refer to the FastAPI documentation (https://fastapi.tiangolo.com/) or contact the API Innovators group.

-## Contributing

-This is a student project for COT6930.
-Contributions are not expected, but feedback is welcome via the repository’s **Issues** section.

 ## License

 This project is for educational purposes and does not include a formal license.

-## Contact

-For questions, contact the **API Innovators** group via the COT6930 course platform or GitHub Issues.